 Desperate Living C–19

-We commissioned artists Sunil Gupta, Juliet Jacques, Fredde Lanka, Conal McStravick, Raju Rage with the right lube, Virgil B/G Taylor, Ain Bailey and Ego Ahaiwe Sowinski and Jamie Beard to realise this programme.
+Artists Sunil Gupta, Juliet Jacques, Fredde Lanka, Conal McStravick, Raju Rage with the right lube, Virgil B/G Taylor, Ain Bailey and Ego Ahaiwe Sowinski and Jamie Beard were commissioned to realise this programme working in partnership with The Outside Project, Mosaic LGBT+ Young Persons’ Trust, Positive East, ELOP and Gendered Intelligence.

-Individual projects worked to maintain intergenerational dialogues and queer online spaces, enact virtual wellbeing, explore international perspectives on public health and COVID–19, interrogate the term ‘community’ and critically reflect on the current status of queer and trans healthcare.
+As part of our wider Desperate Living programme, which launched in February 2020, this new phase was conceived in response to the effects of COVID-19, while physical workshops and engagement were paused.
+Individual projects worked to maintain intergenerational dialogues and queer online spaces, enact virtual well-being, explore international perspectives on public health and COVID–19, interrogate the term ‘community’ and critically reflect on the current status of queer and trans healthcare.

 Pride Inside with Conal McStravick and Mosaic LGBT+ Young Persons' Trust

 Pride Inside was a series of queer, collaborative and intergenerational workshops to celebrate Pride at a social distance.
-Led by artist Conal McStravick and young persons aged 13-19, the project explored how LGBT+ artists, thinkers and activists have shaped Pride as a protest, a celebration and as an approach to living queerly.
-The young persons received art packs with materials as well as weekly contextual resources, and invited artists and activists Peter Scott-Presland, Ash Kotak and Linda Stupart, who contributed to sessions, leading towards a final online event during Pride week in July 2020.
+Led by artist Conal McStravick and young persons aged 13-19, the project explored how LGBTQIA+ artists, thinkers and activists have shaped Pride as a protest, a celebration and an approach to living queerly.
+The young persons received art packs with materials as well as weekly contextual resources and invited artists and activists Peter Scott-Presland, Ash Kotak and Linda Stupart, who contributed to sessions, leading towards a final online event during Pride week in July 2020.

-Raju Rage and the right lube
+Desperate Livin, Raju Rage and the right lube

 ¶ Study Object Room organised by Virgil B/G Taylor

-Ain Bailey and Ego Ahaiwe Sowinski
+Remember to Exhale, Ain Bailey and Ego Ahaiwe Sowinski

-Remember to Exhale is a meditation resource and tool.
-An exploration of what it means as an artist in this moment to produce and create from a place of rest and restoration.
-The notion of rest has been part of an
+Remember to Exhale is a meditation resource and tool - An exploration of what it means as an artist in this moment to produce and create from a place of rest and restoration.

-ongoing transatlantic conversation the artists have been participating in.
-To exhale stimulates the parasympathetic nervous system (PNS), the reminder to exhale, is meant to encourage and support the act of relaxation, healing and to aid in the recovery of trauma.
-Alongside their sound commission, Bailey and Ahaiwe Sowinski produced a limited-edition screen print with contemporary serigraph artist Aida Wilde, supporting the East London Out Project (ELOP).
+The notion of rest has been part of an ongoing transatlantic conversation the artists have been participating in.
+Exhaling stimulates the parasympathetic nervous system (PNS), and the reminder to exhale is meant to encourage and support relaxation, healing and the recovery of trauma.

 Jamie Beard

-Desperate Living C–19 was supported by Paul Hamlyn Foundation, The London Community Response Fund administered by City Bridge Trust, the City of London Corporation’s charity funder and Mila Charitable Organisation.
+Desperate Living C–19 was supported by Paul Hamlyn Foundation, The London Community Response Fund administered by City Bridge Trust, the City of London Corporation’s charity funder and The Mila Charitable Organisation.
+The programme received additional support from Bloomberg Philanthropies.

 Ego Ahaiwe Sowinski is a Minneapolis/London based, mixed media artist and designer, archivist and organiser.
 She investigates archives in relation to Black and minority ethnic histories and experiences in Britain and throughout the Diaspora, theorising and sharing her ideas on archives as spaces of therapy.
 Her current research focuses on the synergies between feminist, queer and (self-)archiving as curatorial and artistic practice.
 She is currently the archivist for the Rita Keegan Archive Project.